wttech/gradle-aem-plugin/README.md

 #### Deploy CRX package(s) only to filtered group of instances:

-When there are defined named AEM instances: `local-author`, `local-publish`, `integration-author` and `integration-publish`.
-Then it is available to deploy packages with taking into account:
+When there are defined named AEM instances: `local-author`, `local-publish`, `integration-author` and `integration-publish`, then it is available to deploy packages with taking into account:

  * type of environment (local, integration)
  * type of AEM instance (author / publish)